the mentors and their students,

 “You didn’t?!” teased the black Gem with mock incredulity.

-“No!” the indignant blond said loudly, confused at how she could even think of such a stupid question.
+“No!” the indignant blonde said loudly, confused at how she could even think of such a stupid question.

-“…You can be quite contrary though.” she said in a matter-of-fact way.
+“…You can be quite contrary though.” the dark-skinned Gem said in a matter-of-fact way.

 “I’m not contrary!”

 “Contrary is the wrong word, isn’t it… but you do worry too much.”

 “I am not worrying!
 I’m… I’m… I am approaching this with the correct level of seriousness!” the blonde declared accusingly.

 A totally unconvinced eyebrow rose in response to the declaration.

 “Alright then, Empress; if you’re not worried then what’s up, because we were perfectly stable a minute ago, and Onyx is hardly likely to unfuse herself —especially when there’s an opportunity to see Hematite.”

 Then her eyes flickered: their usual monochromatic white taking on a higher intensity glow for a moment, as a thought she’d had before reoccurred to her.
 A mischievous smile spread across her face, and with that the blond had missed her chance to offer a reply: